-A press conference held in London at the beginning of October 1966 announced plans for a new Dutch language offshore station to be launched as competition for Radio Veronica, but with an ‘easy listening’ format.
+A press conference held in Amsterdam at the beginning of October 1966 announced plans for a new Dutch language offshore station to be launched as competition for Radio Veronica, but with an ‘easy listening’ format.

 Originally the station was to have been called Swinging Radio Holland, but because the name Radio Holland was already in use by a maritime radio station the name was changed to Radio Dolfijn.- which was nicknamed Radio Flipper by listeners.

 The new Dutch language station at first adopted an easy listening format (an alternative to Radio Veronica's Top 40 based programming) but later it too started to play Top 40 music during the evening hours.
 The station attracted a moderate audience in Holland, but was never as popular, or commercially successful, as the 'home based' and longer established Radio Veronica.